terminatorul/checksum/README.md

 ## Prerequisites
     - conan
     - cmake
-    - poco and dependencies (will be installed by conan if needed)
+    - poco and dependencies (will be installed by conan)

 ## Build commands
 After `git clone` run the following commands.
 You may need to set up a conan profile first, if you never used the conan C++ package manager.
 Check the tutorial on https://docs.conan.io/ if for more info, or follow the instructions output by the `conan` command.